-It’s still possible to leave the main population areas behind and discover that the rural, tranquil charm of North Cyprus remains most definitely in place.
-Over the mountains from Girne and out in the Karpas, goat herds tend their flocks and the menfolk sip sweet tea before the next vigorous game of backgammon.
+For now, it’s still possible to leave the main population areas behind and discover that the rural, tranquil charm of North Cyprus remains in place.
+Over the mountains from Girne and out in the Karpas, goatherds tend their flocks and the menfolk sip sweet tea between vigorous games of backgammon.

 Ensuring that its natural environment is maintained and the genuine welcome of its people is not diminished by exposure to the negative aspects of increased tourism remains firmly the responsibility of visitors – we can all do our part in keeping North Cyprus special.
 Turkish Cypriots are always warm and respectful hosts, but visitors who reciprocate will be the ones who benefit most.

 North Cyprus remains perpetually at a crossroads, and may do so for many more years: it is still ‘another country’ and, for the inhabitants of a divided island, identity is understandably an emotive issue.
 Turkish-speaking Cypriots possess a distinct ethnicity together with their own cultural and religious traditions.
 Waves of immigration from Turkey, an influx of guest workers from the Indian subcontinent and Asian and African students attending the universities, together with emigration by Turkish-speaking Cypriots to the UK and elsewhere – followed by their return – have seen Turkish-speaking Cypriots reduced to a minority in their own land.
 However, though the Turkish Republic of North Cyprus is only recognised by Turkey and the economic and cultural links are plain for all to see, it is definitely not the same country.